tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/number.md

 <EndpointBadge method="PUT" url="https://api.tapeapp.com/v1/record/{record_id}" />

 One or more number field values can be updated as part of a record update.
-Here is an example request body for updating a record with a value for the "Salary" field with ID 2, type `NUMBER` and external ID `salary`:
+Here is an example request body for updating a record with a value for the "Salary" field with ID 2, type `number` and external ID `salary`:

 <Tabs defaultValue="curl">